-The circuit in Figure 2.7 can be used, as a first step, to describe the connections powering Reticles inside a wafer.
+The circuit in Figure 2.8 can be used, as a first step, to describe the connections powering Reticles inside a wafer.

-Figure 2.7: model of the to measure resistances and their currents, R_0 describes the resistance of a connection between the Powerlt Output and up to the FET, while R_1 is a Resistance between FET and Reticles.
+Figure 2.8: model of the to measure resistances and their currents, R_0 describes the resistance of a connection between the Powerlt Output and up to the FET (depicted as switch), while R_1 is a Resistance between FET and Reticles.
 The measurement is done between Output Terminals on the Powerlt and pins on a Analog readout board